 We call the ability to synchronize multiple streams of video Smart Sync, and with the recent completion of the HTML5 standard, we’ve updated our video player and Smart Sync functionality so that they work entirely in HTML5.

 Smart Sync functionality isn’t something that’s easily bolted onto a video platform.
 To achieve sub-second synchronization between multiple feeds of video, the capabilities need to be built into every facet of the software.
 Here are three of the elements that make Smart Sync possible in Panopto:

 We believe that, for instructional videos and video presentations of all forms, multi-stream video playback will become the new benchmark in the years ahead, and by delivering this capability through HTML5 video and Smart Sync, Panopto is able to provide a premium video viewing experience to the widest range of browsers and devices.

 Find Out More About Panopto’s HTML5 Video Players

-If your business or university is investing in video for internal communication and knowledge sharing, and you’re looking for a cutting-edge video platform built on the latest internet standards, contact us for a free trial of Panopto or request a demo today.
+If your business or university is investing in using video more for internal communication and knowledge sharing, and you’re looking for a cutting-edge video platform built on the latest internet standards, contact us to request a free trial of Panopto today.